hedmanw/marlin-mining/examples/tasks/esenapaj/README.md

 `ultralcd.cpp`
 * _Diff_ Correcltly integrated macro that was missing in Eclipse: 255
-* _Diff_ inserted exclusive intention that was not in Eclipse: 1486
+* _Diff_ Inserted exclusive intention that was not in Eclipse: 1486
 * _Tech_ If-block moved below else-block: 864, 1005, 1027, 2088
 * _Tech_ If-block moved inside switch-statement in the else-branch: 1527